Data Centre Failure – Series 2

 The Schema sets up the structure of the database.
 You have to structure the data before you build the application.
 The database designers are the ones that establish the schema for the database.
 All data is stored within the schema.
 The schema doesn’t change that much but data changes quickly and constantly.
 The Data Definition Language (DDL) is what setups the schema.
 It’s a standard of commands that defines different data structures.
 Once the schema is set up and the data is loaded you start the query process and modify the data.
 This is done with the Data Manipulation Language (DML).
 They are statements used to retrieve and work with data.

 SQL query language is a standardized language based on relational algebra.
 It is a programming language used to manage data in a relational database and is supported by all major database systems.
+Because of what it can offer, many people make the decision to go on and study SQL Programming when they want to learn more about it, or if they want to have a career in this particular area.
+So much so, that enlisting the help of somewhere like bookwormhub.com is becoming a popular option for people to consider when they want to make sure that any work that they do is to the highest quality so they come away with the best grades.
+Learning the ins and outs of SQL could be very important to how you work with it going forward.
 It can be used through GUI, prompt, or embedded in programs.
 The SQL query engages with the Query optimizer of the database.
 The Query optimizer takes SQL queries and determines the optimum way to execute them on the database.
 There are two parts to the language – the Data Definition Language (DDL) and a the Data Manipulation Language (DML).
 DDL creates and drops tables and the DML (already mentioned) is used to query and modify the database with Select, Insert, Delete and update statements.
 The Select statement is one of the most commonly used and performs the database query.

 The database design and fail over appetite is a business and non-technical decisions.
 The business must decide on acceptable RTO (recovery time objective) and RPO (recovery point objective) values.
 How accurate do you want your data and how long can a client application be in the read-only state?